 Research

-The problem we look to address is whether there are effective methods to cut down energy consumption for individuals.
+The problem we look to address is whether there are effective methods to decrease energy consumption for individuals.
 A main point of focus is utilizing smart meters within the capital of the UK, London.
 There have been additional studies revolving around the tracking data through smart meters with one to state in particular done by four authors with electrical engineering backgrounds.

 In the study, “Probabilistic Peak Load Estimation in Smart Cities Using Smart Meter Data” performed by Mingyang Sun, Yi Wang, Goran Strbac, and Chongqing Kang, the authors seeked to estimate peak demand for customers within London using smart meters similarly to what our team is looking to accomplish.
 They identify two major challenges surrounding the project being, “Different types of properties with various future customers exhibit different consumption behaviors” and “The demand diversity among customer loads significantly increases the difficulties in estimating the group peak demand” when they are defining their problem (Sun, Wang, Strbac, Kang, 1609).